Raghavendra-coder/elevator_problem/README.txt

     * run the server [ python manage.py runserver ]

     ALL above three commands will be in terminal and path which incules manage.py file

+ Project was created in postgres but hosted on mysql database (No affordable postgres database found for server)